davideuez/dncs-lab/README.md

 ```

 - **X** refers to the number of bits dedicated to the **host part**.
-For our "*Hosts-a*" subnet we chose to assign (32-22=10) 10 bits for the hosts part, so that the number of ip available was closer to the one ask in the requirements
+For our "*Hosts-a*" subnet we chose to assign (32-22=10) 10 bits for the hosts part, so that the number of IP available was closer to the one ask in the requirements
-- "-2" is because in every network there are 2 unavailable ip, one for network and oen for broadcast
+- "-2" is because in every network there are 2 unavailable IP, one for network and one for broadcast

 ## Set a VLAN